FMD shutting down cores on Xeon Haswell CPU (HSW131 detection)

 I do have the ability to build and test any fixes on my system.
 I typically get 2-3 of these MCE's per day so I can let it bake for a couple weeks to test.

-Updated by Jason King over 4 years ago
+Updated by Jason King about 5 years ago

 If I had to guess, this might be where it goes: [[http://src.illumos.org/source/xref/illumos-gate/usr/src/uts/i86pc/cpu/genuineintel/gintel_main.c#gintel_error_action]]